hilaryzen/MKS22X-MarioKart/README.md

 Kayla: I fixed the faulty leaderboard (I kept on getting an out of memory error) and added another transition screen before the leaderboard.
 I also finished the shapes.
 Players can now choose between a racecar, kart, and car.

 Hilary: I created a path that the computer would follow, instead of picking random directions.
 Using the original image, I found the direction of the kart and where it would turn.
+However, I still had trouble with rotating and showing the computer on the minimap, so we decided not to include it in the game.